 - In the Administration Console, open the HTTP Service component under the relevant configuration.
 Open the Virtual Servers component and scroll down to the bottom of the page.
 Enter contextXmlDefault as the property name and the path and file name relative to domain-dir as the property value. - Use the asadmin create-virtual-server command.
+For example: asadmin create-virtual-server --property contextXmlDefault=config/vs1ctx.xml - Use the asadmin set command for an existing virtual server.
 For example:

-asadmin create-virtual-server --property contextXmlDefault=config/vs1ctx.xml vs1 server-config.http-service.virtual-server.vs1.property.contextXmlDefault=config /myctx.xml
+'''

+asadmin set

+server-config.http-service.virtual-server.vs1.property.contextXmlDefault=config

+/myctx.xml

+'''